arvindgiri/webrtc-poc/README.md

 # Notes
 Objective of this POC is to understand the WebRTC APIs of HTML5.
-This POC uses node.js as backend for serving the html client page (port 3000) for streaming video and also creates a basic signalling server over websocket (port 3434)
+This POC uses node.js as backend for serving the html client page (port 3000) for displaying local and remote videos.
+Another websocket server is used as a basic signalling server (port 3434)

 # Setup and Running POC
 1. Go to server-and-client folder